brickbuckett/Asterisk-022.2-Lab/README.md

 This project includes example configurations, setup guides, automation scripts, and best practices for building a robust and scalable Asterisk environment.

+Please note: This git is meant to lab, learn and demonstrate Asterisk.
+This should not be followed for production environment and may lack security or features you need.

 ## Table of Contents

 1. [Installation](/guides/Installation.md)